 System Of A Down: Every album ranked from worst to best

-It’s worth noting that, despite the unconventional genesis of some of the individual entries, there isn’t a single duff album in that compact back-catalogue.
+It’s worth noting that, despite the unconventional genesis of some of the individual entries, there isn’t a single duff album in System’s compact back-catalogue.
 This ranking doesn’t go from awful to good, but rather from still-pretty-bloody-good-thank-you-all-the-same to brilliant.
-Who knows whether we’ll ever get that elusive sixth record, but for now here are all System Of A Down’s albums ranked from worst to best…
+Who knows whether we’ll ever get that elusive sixth LP, but for now here are all System Of A Down’s albums ranked from worst to best…

 Steal This Album!
 (2002)

 This would probably be the choice of many fans over Hypnotize for the band’s least-good album, but its ramshackle, disjointed nature – coupled with the manner it came into being – lends it a sense of don’t‑give-a-flying-one fun.
 Back when illegal downloading trumped streaming, a bunch of files appeared on the web under the guise of Toxicity II.
 The band gathered the material and released it in better quality format under the only-partly-joking title Steal This Album!.
 Debate still rages about whether the songs were a collection of cast-offs or, as the band have claimed, top-notch tracks that simply didn’t fit Toxicity.
 Serj Tankian has declared it his favourite System album and, while we wouldn’t go that far, there’s a spontaneous sense of joy to the stuttering verses and chanted chorus of I‑E-A-I-A-I‑O and a genuinely unsettling feel to Mr Jack.
 It’s patchy, certainly, but still well worth revisiting.